 If you’re an immigrant living in California, here is what you need to know to protect yourself, your family, and your community from coronavirus.
-Services and public benefits are available to you, some regardless of immigration status.
+Help and public benefits are available to you, some regardless of immigration status.

 Testing and treatment

 If you’re undocumented or don’t have insurance, you can still get needed COVID-19 testing and treatment at no cost.
-Medi-cal care for COVID-19 related testing or treatment alone DOES NOT count under the public charge rule.
+Medi-Cal care for COVID-19 related testing or treatment alone DOES NOT count under the public charge rule.

 See who can get tested.